electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/technology/lights/_index.md

 progressive statement and provides additional brightness on the way to and from the vehicle.
 The LED rear lights pro include:

-• dynamic flashing lights
+- dynamic flashing lights
-• Brake-lights
+- Brake-lights
-• Rear lights
+- Rear lights
-• Rear license plate lights
+- Rear license plate lights
-• Reversing lights
+- Reversing lights
-• illuminated strip of lights
+- illuminated strip of lights
-• Dynamic lighting for the coming home/leaving home function while stationary
+- Dynamic lighting for the coming home/leaving home function while stationary

 ### OLED

 With second-generation digital OLED rear lights, the Audi Q6 e-tron is taking light design, range of functions, and road safety to a new level.

 Audi is gradually developing the technology into intelligent displays that can communicate with other road users by displaying information via the exterior lights – this is the new communication light.
 The active digital light signature is another world first making its debut in the Audi Q6 e-tron.
 It makes an entirely new and vibrant impression, pointing the way to the future of Audi lighting technology.
 For the first time, customers can optionally select digital light signatures for this new evolution of digital daytime running lights in the Matrix LED headlights and the new generation of digital OLED rear lights.
 In addition, customers may book digital light signatures on demand.

 The Q6 e-tron not only marks a new chapter in electromobility at Audi; lighting technology is an important part of Audi’s DNA.
 With the world’s first active digital light signature, the Audi Q6 e-tron ushers in a new era characterized by distinctive design and aesthetics unique to Audi.

+{{< sitefiguresized thumb="models/q6-e-tron/technology/lights/lights_2_st.jpg" width="3000" height="2000" title="Audi Q6 e-tron rear lights" >}}

 The second-generation of digital OLED technology shapes the look of new Audi models and increases their range of functions many times over.
 This, in turn, improves road safety, as impressively demonstrated by the communication light in the digital OLED rear lights.
 The Q6 e-tron also sets new standards in personalization: With a total of eight optional digital light signatures in the redesigned daytime running lights in the Matrix LED headlights and digital OLED rear lights 2.0, customers can design the look of their Q6 e-tron like never before.
 This is possible via the MMI and, for the first time, via the myAudi app.
 Customers are also able to buy digital light signatures after purchasing their car.